apollographql/apollo-ios-dev/CONTRIBUTING.md

 ## Testing

 We do not aim for 100% test coverage but we do require that all new code be thoroughly tested.
 If you find code that is not being tested, or you want to improve the existing tests, please submit a pull request for it.
-Currently all tests are contained withing the [apollo-ios-dev](https://github.com/apollographql/apollo-ios-dev) repo.
+Currently all tests are contained within the [apollo-ios-dev](https://github.com/apollographql/apollo-ios-dev) repo.

 Apollo iOS makes extensive use of [Xcode test plans](https://developer.apple.com/documentation/xcode/organizing-tests-to-improve-feedback?changes=_8).
 All targets have a related scheme and schemes execute one or more of the test plans.